 - legal translators with a minimum 12 months experience in certifying translated documents or being an interpreter before the Courts

-- a Level III accredited translator by National Accreditation Authority for Translators and Interpreters Ltd (NAATI)
+- a Level III accredited translator by the National Accreditation Authority for Translators and Interpreters Ltd (NAATI)

-- an approved translator from the Department of Immigration and Ethnic Affairs - Language Services Section, or
+- an approved translator from the Department of Immigration and Border Protection - Translating and Interpreting Service, or

 You may also request that we approve some other qualified person to certify a translation for you.

-Step 5—Lodge the form and associated documents with the prescribed fee
+Step 4—Lodge the form with the fee and supporting documents